MIMUW-Inf-2002/MRJP_testy/README.md

 - int32 overflow,
 - printing an int without a swap,

-as it is not required by the assignment - according to dr Benke.
+as it is not required by the assignment - according to dr Benke - however it does not mean it cannot be checked in some lab groups.